DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 it means that at some stage a researcher will be required to do custom analysis on an individual sample.
 This person is likely to have unrestricted access to all database samples.
+The admin of the whole pipeline also has unrestricted access to all data.

 _Problem level [5]_\
 The data submission level will consist of anonymous subject IDs again, however it will contain whole genome sequences (or processed variant called datasets).
+This is probably the best stage for an opportunist to make a copy; the dataset is reduced to the key info and ready for downstream analysis.

 _Problem level [6]_\
 Data access is the step in which nearly every genomic data protection process is